ch4mpy/spring-addons/samples/tutorials/README.md

 - **client credentials**: the client sends client id and secret to authorization server which returns an access-token.
 To be used to authenticate a client itself (no user context).
 This must be limited to clients running on a **server you trust** (capable of keeping a secret actually "secret") and excludes all services running in a browser or a mobile app (code can be reverse engineered to read secrets).

+### Tokens
+#### Access-token
-**Token**: pretty much like a paper proxy you could give to someone else to vote for you.
+Pretty much like a paper proxy you could give to someone else to vote for you.
 It contains as minimum following attributes:
 - issuer: the authorization-server which emitted the token (police officer or alike who certified identities of people who gave and recieved proxy)
 - subject: resource-owner unique identifier (person who grants the proxy)
 - scope: what this token can be used for (did the resource owner grant a proxy for voting, managing a bank account, get a parcell at post-office, etc.)
 - expiry: untill when can this token be used

-**Access-token**: a token to be sent by client as Bearer `Authorization` header in its requests to resource-server.
+A token to be sent by client as Bearer `Authorization` header in its requests to resource-server.
 Access-tokens content should remain a concern of authorization and resource servers only (client should not try to read access-tokens)

+#### Refresh-token
-**Refresh-token**: a token to be sent by client to authorization-server to get new access-token when it expires (or preferably just before).
+A token to be sent by client to authorization-server to get new access-token when it expires (or preferably just before).

+#### ID-token
-**ID-token**: part of OpenID extension to OAuth1.
+Part of OpenID extension to OAuth1.
 A token to be used by client to get user info.

+### scope
-**scope**: defines what the user allowed a client to do in his name (not what the user is allowed to do in the system).
+It is important to note that it is not what the user is allowed to do in the system what **he allowed a client to do in his name**.
 You might think of it as a mask applied on resource-owner resources before a client accesses it.

-**OpenID**: a standard on top of OAuth2 with, among other things, standard claims
+As so, it makes it a bad candidate for authorities source in spring-security and we'll have to provide our own authorities mapper to make role based security decisions.

 ## Prerequisites
 This tutorials are focused on **Spring resource-servers**.
 To run it, you will need: